plin2204/final_project/ML_models.md

 #### Description of preliminary data preprocessing
+1. define the features set,
+2. define the target set,
+3. split into the training and testing sets,
+4. create the `StandardScaler` instance, fit the scaler with the training set, and scale the data.

 #### Description of preliminary feature engineering and preliminary feature selection, inclduing decision making process